-Any costs incurred by us relating to the complaint process set out in this policy (e.g. investigation, mediation and/or a tribunal hearing) are to be met by relevantperson/organisation, unless otherwise stated.
+Any costs incurred by us relating to the complaint process set out in this policy (e.g. investigation, mediation and/or a tribunal hearing) are to be met by the relevant person/organisation, unless otherwise stated.

 Step 6: Reconsidering a complaint or appealing a decision